Code-Institute-Submissions/josieade3-portfolio1/README.md

 ------------------------------------------------------------------------------------------------------------
 DEPLOYMENT
 The site was deployed to Git hub pages.
 The steps to deploy are as follows:
-In thr Github repository, navigate to the settings tab From the source section drop-down menu, selecter the Master Branch Once the master branch has been selected, the page provided to the link to the completed website
+In the Github repository, navigate to the settings tab From the source section drop-down menu, selecter the Master Branch Once the master branch has been selected, the page provided to the link to the completed website

 The live link can be found here - https://8000-josieade3-portfolio1-f40j2hy3tgm.ws-eu80.gitpod.io/index.html
 ----------------------------------------------------------------------------------------------------------
+Credits
 Content -
 Favicons used for the footer were taken from fontawesome.com https://fontawesome.com/v4/icons/